rahul-gharat/dronahq-docs/docs/binding-data/data-queries/connector-queries.md

 :::caution Empty schema

-There are times when some type of data sources dont allow fetching of schemas or the added credentials dont have the privilege of fetching schemas.
+There are times when some type of data sources don't allow fetching of schemas or the added credentials don't have the privilege of fetching schemas.
 In this case the section will be empty.

 :::